Farina Land Titles

 The simplest way to use the reports to find the titles you are interested in is to use the search function.
 In most viewers this is opened by typing ctrl-F. Then type the parcel number or persons name and search.

-Disclaimer: Whilst every effort has been made to accurately identify Farina land parcel ownership, dates and transfer numbers in the reports above, the Farina Restoration Group does not guarantee the accuracy of the information.
+Disclaimer: Whilst every effort has been made to accurately identify Farina land parcel ownership, dates and transfer numbers in the reports above, the Farina Restoration Group does not accept any responsibility for the accuracy or completeness of the information or its suitability for any purpose.
 Some scanned documents can be very difficult to read.
 We advise anyone undertaking historical research review the base land title documents to confirm the information.